- How you move through - and eventually beyond a divorce is your choice.

 If only one party wants to mediate but the other party does not, then unfortunately, mediation will not be a viable option for divorce.

 You and your spouse are both comfortable and interested in making your own decisions.

 Because mediation follows the principles of self-determination, couples acknowledge that they will be in complete control of the decisions made regarding their divorce settlement.

-The mediator is a neutral third party who will help identify the relevant divorce issues and bring options to the table, but will not give legal advice.
+The mediator is a neutral third party who will help identify each relevant divorce issue and bring options to the table, but will not give legal advice.
 Or tell either of you what to do.

 You and your spouse are both mentally capable of making your own decisions.